Blog posts by Mike Thompson

 Automating disclosure checks with our Disclosure Rules Language

-Last week we released a new version of Cantabular with a big new feature: a disclosure rules language.
 The disclosure rules language, or DRL, is a tool to help statisticians automate decisions about table publication which they might previously have made using manual analysis techniques.